Chicago, Humor, John Hughes, Menopause

 cemetery where John Hughes is buried

-I couldn’t take my eyes off of it.
+It completely caught me off guard.
+Tears welled up in my eyes, and I couldn’t take my eyes off it.

 I became lost in the moment and soon realized I was crying.

-It just meant a lot to me to see that in the house because I hadn’t seen anything of him before.
+It meant a lot to me to see that in the house because I hadn’t seen anything of him before.

-Which turned out to be one of the highlights of the tour for me.
+We walked through the gardens, which turned out to be one of the highlights of the tour for me.

 John Hughes yard

-Whispers…..oh yes, he was the one….oh you know, Pretty in Pink…
+Whispers… oh yes, he was the one… oh, you know, Pretty in Pink

 pink flowers John Hughes garden